Ivan Rand: Judicial career

 On April 22, 1943, he was appointed to the Supreme Court of Canada on the recommendation of William Lyon Mackenzie King.

 During his tenure, Rand delivered many leading judgments.
 He is perhaps best remembered for his judgment in Roncarelli v Duplessis, which has been described as "iconic".

-In 1946, he developed the Rand formula requiring payment of trade union dues by all employees in the bargaining unit affected by a collective agreement, whether or not the employees are members of the union.
+In a 1946 arbitration decision, he developed the Rand formula requiring payment of trade union dues by all employees in the bargaining unit affected by a collective agreement, whether or not the employees are members of the union.
 This compromise was instrumental to the cessation of violence and promotion of industrial stability, as it required the unions to "work now, grieve later," and in exchange, the employers had to remit union dues by automatic check-off of the dues formula.

 Post-Supreme Court career

 Rand retired from the Canadian Supreme Court on April 27, 1959, upon reaching the mandatory retirement age of 75.

 From 1959 to 1964, he was the first Dean of the law school of the University of Western Ontario.
 In 1966, he chaired a Royal Commission into allegations of improper stock trading against Supreme Court of Ontario justice Leo Landreville.

-In 1969, he was made a Companion of the Order of Canada.
-In He received honorary degrees from Mount Allison University, the University of New Brunswick, Dalhousie University, Queen's University, the University of Toronto, the University of Western Ontario and Columbia University.
+In 1968, he was made a Companion of the Order of Canada.
+He received honorary degrees from Mount Allison University, the University of New Brunswick, Dalhousie University, Queen's University, the University of Toronto, the University of Western Ontario and Columbia University.

 Palestine

 Rand was Canada's appointee to the United Nations Special Committee on Palestine following World War II.
 As such, Rand visited Mandatory Palestine in 1947 and became a supporter of partition supporting UNSCOP's majority report which led to the United Nations Partition Plan for Palestine.
+The plan was accepted by Jewish leaders but rejected by the Palestinians.
 He became a supporter of the state of Israel once it was created in 1948 and visited in 1959 to dedicate a forest in Jerusalem named in his honour.
 Rand's meeting with William Lovell Hull, a fellow Canadian, changed Rand's understanding of Zionism.
 Rand became the central and most influential swing vote on UNSCOP in favour of the United Nations Partition Plan for Palestine and the eventual creation of the State of Israel.